expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 ## Tactic \#6: Craft relevant and engaging subject lines.

-Spam filters and your audience don't want misleading subject lines.
+Spam filters and your audience don&apos;t want misleading subject lines.
 Make sure your subject line engages subscribers and tells them what your email is really about.
 Avoid spammy phrases like "click here" or "open now" or "act today" or "limited offer".
-Also, don't use ALL CAPS or too many numbers or special characters.
+Also, don&apos;t use ALL CAPS or too many numbers or special characters.
 Use our [teaser feature](/blog/2012/12/14/increase-email-open-rates-with-a-teaser-line/) to extend your subject line and entice people to open the email.